Draft-Fusion/Creators-Of-The-Haunted/README.md

 *The player can have a max of **20** Health & **8** Inventory slots*

 ## Consumables:
 	CAN OF BEANS
 	-When eatten Health +4

 	BOTTLE OF WATER
 	-When eatten Energy +4

 	BAG OF CARROT SEEDS
 	-When eatten Energy +2

 	PILLS
-            -When eatten one of the few things can happen -Energy -3
+	-When eatten one of the few things can happen
+	-Energy -3
 	-Poison +3
 	-Energy +4
 	-Nothing or Health +3
 	-Exp +2
 	-Level +1

 ## Craftables:
 	"Magic Water", // Tiny ruby and glass jar and Bag of carrot seed

 	BAG OF CARROT SEEDS
 	-Only obtainable from chest loot
 	-Can give 1 - 3 carrot seeds
 	-When eatten Energy +2

 	CARROT SEED
 	-Health +1
 	-Exp +1

 	CARROT
 	-Energy +2
 	-Exp +1

 	CAMPFIRE
-            -You must have 2 sticks & 1 log to craft it -Health +1 & Energy +1
+	-You must have 2 sticks & 1 log to craft it
+	-Health +1 & Energy +1
 	-Exp +1

 	SHARP STICK
 	-You must have 1 stick & 1 rock to craft it -Increases your overall attack (So far it can be stacked, will be removed later on) -Exp +2

 	TORCH
-            -You must have 1 stick & 1 old cloth to craft it -Atk +2
+	-You must have 1 stick & 1 old cloth to craft it
+	-Atk +2
 	-Exp +2

 	WOODEN TRAP
-            -You must have 3 stick to craft it
+	-You must have 3 sharp sticks to craft it
-            -Used to insnare an enemy making for easier gameplay -Exp +1
+	-Used to ensnare an enemy making for easier game play -Exp +1

 	WOODEN PLANTER
 	-You must have 3 logs to craft it
 	-This item is used to grow plants for food to heal your health

 ## Weapons:

 	Sharp Stick 						-Player attack +1
 	Torch       						-Player attack +2
 	Knife       						-Player attack +3

 I hope this gives some incite on all of the items and other things found within the game itself :)
 Please enjoy it <3